-Jem Wolfie Flaunts Her Insane Cleavage In A Low Cut Tank Top: ‘Go Viral’
+Jem Wolfie Flaunts Her Insane Cleavage In A Low-Cut Tank Top

 Jem added that though she has lost some followers in the process, she is a lot happier because she is “true” to herself.

-Though Jem claimed she has lost followers since uploading more authentic content, she still has legions of fans who were quick to write their glowing praises of the model, and the selfie earned over 13,000 likes and more than 150 comments within just 45 minutes of posting.
+Though Jem claimed she has lost followers since uploading more authentic content, she still has legions of fans who were quick to write their glowing praise of the model, and the selfie earned over 13,000 likes and more than 150 comments within just 45 minutes of posting.

 “Blessed with beauty… queen,” proclaimed one awestruck user, emphasizing the compliment with a plethora of emoji including several black hearts, a halo-clad angel face, and a wolf symbol.